-The academy trust currently includes 3 schools with the aim to expand to a minimum of 5 schools with above 3,000 pupils to enable it to attract the additional funding that this brings; discussions are currently on going with interested parties.
+The academy trust currently includes 3 academies with the aim to expand to a minimum of 5 schools with above 3,000 pupils to enable it to attract the additional funding that this brings; discussions are currently on going with interested parties.

 A review identifying the major risks, to which the academy trust is exposed, as identified by the Directors, is undertaken annually, and systems or procedures established to manage those risks.
-The company has conducted a review and updated the risk register which was discussed and approved by the Finance and Resources Committee on the 21 November 2019.
+The academy trust has conducted a review and updated the risk register which was discussed and approved by the Finance and Resources Committee on the 26 November 2020.